Harald zur Hausen: Career

-From 1983 until 2003, zur Hausen served as chairman and scientific advisory board member of the German Cancer Research Center (Deutsches Krebsforschungszentrum, DKFZ in German) in Heidelberg and as professor of medicine at Heidelberg University.
+From 1983 until 2003, zur Hausen served as chairman of the board and scientific advisory board member of the German Cancer Research Center (Deutsches Krebsforschungszentrum, DKFZ) in Heidelberg and as professor of medicine at Heidelberg University.

 From 2007 to 2011, zur Hausen was a member of the scientific advisory board of Zukunftskolleg at the University of Konstanz.
 He was editor-in-chief of the International Journal of Cancer until the end of 2010.

-On 1 January 2010, zur Hausen became the president of German Cancer Aid, the largest cancer charity in Europe.
+On 1 January 2010, zur Hausen became the vice president of German Cancer Aid (Deutsche Krebshilfe), the largest cancer charity in Europe.